Automattic/delphin/README.md

 Code in `/lib` and `/reducers` should have unit tests.
 Moreover these tests should live in a `/test` directory inside the corresponding module.
 We use [Jest](https://facebook.github.io/jest/) for writing tests and encourage [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).

-You can execute and individual test with `npm test --app/reducers/ui/domain-search/tests`
+You can execute an individual test with `npm test --app/reducers/ui/domain-search/tests`.